Olivia Newton-John: Early life and family

 Newton-John attended Christ Church Grammar School in the Melbourne suburb of South Yarra and then the University High School in Parkville.

+Newton-John was the youngest of three children.
+The eldest sibling was Hugh Newton-John, who became a physician and infectious diseases specialist.

+Newton-John's older sister, Rona Newton-John, became a model and actress whose acting career in the UK included appearances on The Benny Hill Show and Gerry Anderson's UFO.
+Rona was married three times and had four children.
+Offspring from her first marriage (1961–1968) to restaurateur and nightclub owner Brian Goldsmith include music producer Brett Goldsmith and entertainer Tottie Goldsmith, a founder member of the band The Chantoozies.
+Racing car driver Emerson Newton-John is the son from her second marriage to Graham Hall, and Rona was also married from 1980 to 1985 to Grease and Taxi actor Jeff Conaway.

+Newton-John's parents divorced in 1958.
+Her father Brin remarried two more times and also had two more children with his second wife.

 Career

 Career beginnings

 Newton-John went to primary school with Daryl Braithwaite, who also followed a singing career.
-At age 14, she formed Sol Four, a short-lived all-girl group, with three classmates, often performing at a coffee shop owned by her brother-in-law.
+At age 14, with three classmates, Newton-John formed a short-lived, all-girl group called Sol Four which often performed at a coffee shop owned by her brother-in-law.

-Newton-John originally wanted to become a veterinarian, but then chose to focus on performance after doubting her ability to pass science exams.
+Newton-John originally wanted to become a vet but then chose to focus on performance after doubting her ability to pass science exams.

-In 1964, Newton-John's acting talent was first recognised portraying "Lady Mary Lasenby" in her University High School's production of The Admirable Crichton as she became the Young Sun's Drama Award best schoolgirl actress runner-up.
+In 1964, Newton-John's acting talent was first recognised portraying Lady Mary Lasenby in her University High School's production of The Admirable Crichton as she became the Young Sun's Drama Award best schoolgirl actress runner-up.
 She then became a regular on local Australian television shows, including Time for Terry and HSV-7's The Happy Show, where she performed as "Lovely Livvy".
 She also appeared on The Go!!
-Show where she met her future duet partner, singer Pat Carroll, and her future music producer, John Farrar (Carroll and Farrar later married).
-In 1965 she entered and won a talent contest on the television program Sing, Sing, Sing hosted by 1960s Australian icon Johnny O'Keefe, performing the songs "Anyone Who Had a Heart" and "Everything's Coming Up Roses".
-She was initially reluctant to use the prize she had won, a trip to Great Britain, but travelled there nearly a year later after her mother encouraged her to broaden her horizons.
+Show, where she met her future duet partner, singer Pat Carroll, and her future music producer, John Farrar.
+(Carroll and Farrar later married.)

+In 1965, she entered and won a talent contest on the television program Sing, Sing, Sing, hosted by 1960s Australian icon Johnny O'Keefe.
+She performed the songs "Anyone Who Had a Heart" and "Everything's Coming Up Roses".
+She was initially reluctant to use her prize, a trip to Great Britain, but travelled there nearly a year later after her mother encouraged her to broaden her horizons.

-Newton-John recorded her first single, "Till You Say You'll Be Mine", in Britain for Decca Records in 1966.
-While in Britain, Newton-John missed her then-boyfriend, Ian Turpie, with whom she had co-starred in an Australian telefilm, Funny Things Happen Down Under.
+While in Britain, Newton-John missed her then-boyfriend, Ian Turpie, with whom she had co-starred in the 1965 Australian telefilm Funny Things Happen Down Under.
 She repeatedly booked trips back to Australia that her mother cancelled.

+In 1966, Newton-John recorded her first single, "Till You Say You'll Be Mine", in Britain for Decca Records.